Skip to content

 1. Edit .agentsmesh/ files (not tool directories directly)

-2. Run npx agentsmesh generate after editing
+2. Run agentsmesh generate after editing

 3. Commit both .agentsmesh/ and the generated tool directories